 - 1 cup raw or grass-fed full fat milk

-- 1 cup almond or cashew milk (or other non-dairy milk)
+- 1 cup almond or cashew milk (or other non-dairy milk, for nut-free hemp milk is great)

 - 1 cup coconut milk (I like this brand, the light or the regular)